Career Level Up for Immigrant Women in Corporate UK

 This event is built around closing that information gap.

-• Fireside chat with a senior leader (to be shared soon), a candid conversation about what it takes to climb, what actually gets people promoted, what senior women look for when evaluating and sponsoring others, and what she wishes someone had told her earlier
+A candid conversation about what it takes to climb, what actually gets people promoted, what holds people back, the unspoken rules of senior careers, and what Purnima wishes someone had told her earlier.

 Who this is for